alvarof2/personal-site/src/data/about.md

 - Went to write my Master's thesis to NTNU, in Trondheim, Norway, as an Erasmus student.

-- I remained in Trondheim to pursue my Ph.D. in Telematics.
+- Remained in Trondheim to pursue my Ph.D. in Telematics.

-- I went back to Spain, settled in Madrid, and started working in the DevOps world.
+- Went back to Spain, settled in Madrid, and started working in the DevOps world.

 # I like